LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeAI/InternalKnowledgeBases/introduction.md

 ### What's an internal knowledge base?

-An internal knowledge base is a built-in knowledge base, i.e., one whose content you can create and manage directly within the Knowledge Base application.
+An internal knowledge base is a built-in knowledge base, i.e., one whose content you can create and manage directly within the KnowledgeAI application.
 You can:

-* Start from scratch, and add articles directly within the Knowledge Base application.
+* Start from scratch, and add articles directly within KnowledgeAI.
-* Do a one-time import of articles from a CSV file, and maintain the articles thereafter within the Knowledge Base application.
+* Do a one-time import of articles from a CSV file, and maintain the articles thereafter within KnowledgeAI.
 * Link the knowledge base to a Google sheet.
 You can maintain the Google sheet and sync the knowledge base to overwrite the knowledge base with the sheet’s contents.
-Or, you can add the knowledge base using the Google sheet and work thereafter entirely within the Knowledge Base application.
+Or, you can add the knowledge base using the Google sheet and work thereafter entirely within KnowledgeAI.

 An internal knowledge base always makes use of a [Natural Language Understanding (NLU) engine](intent-manager-natural-language-understanding.html) to [evaluate the articles](knowledgeai-using-intents-with-kbs.html#search-modes) in the knowledge base against the consumer’s utterance (the intent).
 The articles, which have associated intents, are matched and [scored](knowledgeai-using-intents-with-kbs.html#scoring-and-thresholds) by the engine, and the most accurate article is sent to the inquiring consumer.